How It Works

 - When

-lt_activeisTrue(authorized users), they append an invisible marker to the translated string before returning it.
+lt_activeisTrue(authorized users): appends an invisible marker to the translated string before returning.

-The middleware sets lt_active to True only when the request passes the configured permission check.
-For regular users, the gettext path is a near-zero-cost pass-through and the response is not modified - no markers, no JavaScript, no DOM changes.
-The only work that runs unconditionally is ensure_current() for the database backend (a single cache read per request).
+The middleware sets lt_active to True only when the request passes the permission check.
+For regular users, the gettext path is a near-zero-cost pass-through: no markers, no JavaScript, no DOM changes.

-Lazy variants (gettext_lazy, pgettext_lazy) are automatically covered because their proxies delegate to _trans.gettext / _trans.pgettext on evaluation.
+Lazy variants (gettext_lazy, pgettext_lazy, ngettext_lazy, npgettext_lazy) are covered automatically because their proxies delegate to the corresponding _trans functions on evaluation.

 Private API dependency

-We patch django.utils.translation._trans, which is not a public Django API.
-This has been stable across Django 4.2 through 5.x, but could break in a future Django release.
-We test against all supported Django and Python versions in CI.
+django.utils.translation._trans is not a public Django API.
+It has been stable across Django 4.2 through 5.x but could break in a future release.
+The package tests against all supported Django and Python versions in CI.

 Zero-width character markers

-To track which string on the rendered page corresponds to which msgid, the patched gettext appends an invisible 18-character marker to each translated string.
+To map rendered strings back to their msgid, the patched gettext appends an invisible 18-character marker:

-These characters are invisible in rendered HTML and survive Django's autoescaping, capfirst, html.escape, and string formatting operations.
+These characters are invisible in rendered HTML and survive Django's autoescaping, capfirst, html.escape, and string formatting.

 Where markers can leak

-The middleware strips markers from non-HTML responses (JSON, plain text, etc.) using a regex.
-However, markers could theoretically appear in:
+The middleware strips markers from non-HTML responses (JSON, plain text) via regex.
+Markers could theoretically appear in:

-- Cached template fragments that were rendered for an authorized user
+- Cached template fragments rendered for an authorized user

-- Signals or side effects triggered during response rendering
+- Signals or side effects during response rendering

 - A

-- Marker stripping - for non-HTML responses (JSON APIs, file downloads), ZWC markers are stripped via regex to prevent them from leaking into API consumers.
+Marker stripping: for non-HTML responses, ZWC markers are removed to prevent leaking into API consumers.

-The middleware skips Django admin URLs (/admin/) entirely to avoid interfering with the admin interface.
+The middleware skips Django admin URLs (/admin/) entirely.

 Catalog injection (database backend)